Updated 7 Jan 2023

 But for those (including myself) who want to put the money to work for them let’s dive into the math and decide.

-Copy my online Excel document and play with the numbers.
-As you can see, not paying the tax upfront gives us a nice £240,000 advantage compared to tax-free personal investments, even after paying the corporation tax on the profits.
+Copy my online Excel document (File -> Make a copy) and play with the numbers.
+As you can see, not paying the tax upfront gives us a nice £252,000 advantage compared to tax-free personal investments, even after paying the corporation tax on the profits.

-At the end of the 10 year period, we can either take everything out of the company which leaves us with the same amount had we taken it out upfront, or we can simply withdraw as much as we need pay much lower taxes.
+At the end of the 10 year period, we can either take everything out of the company or we can simply withdraw as much as we need and pay much lower taxes.

 It looks like keeping the money in the company and accessing it only when needed is a much more profitable strategy.
 Even more importantly, if you stop working at some point and achieve financial independence.
 Isn’t this everyone’s goal…?